MagpieScholar/MagpieScholar/README.md

 Hello!
 I'm MagpieScholar or The Gilded Magpie.

 I mod Skyrim and Wildermyth and I like to create datasets to populate random generators.

+I do a little voice acting, a little surface/pattern design, and a lot of writing.

-Please be invited to take advantage of my bizarre knowledge base on:
+Please be invited to take advantage of my bizarre knowledge base, including:

--Euro-American food history!
+🍞 Euro-American food history!

--Victorian fashion!
+👒 Victorian fashion!

--formal mourning traditions!
+🖤 formal mourning traditions!

--English grammar!
+📖 English grammar!

--obscure Tolkien lore!
+🌳 obscure Tolkien lore!

--paper dolls!

--medieval and early modern heraldry!
+🛡️ medieval and early modern heraldry!

--geese!
+🦢 geese!